tvdboom/ATOM/docs_sources/user_guide/data_management.md

 ## Metadata

-Read more about metadata routing in sklearn's [user guide][metadata_routing].
+Metadata is data that an estimator, scorer, or CV splitter takes into account if the user explicitly passes it as a parameter (besides `X` and `y`).
+ATOM offers native integration with sklearn's [metadata routing][] system.
+Use the [`metadata`][atomclassifier-metadata] parameter to pass metadata to atom.
+This metadata is then automatically propagated to all relevant estimators, scorers, and CV splitters.
+The parameter accepts a dictionary with keys 'groups' and/or 'sample_weight'.
+See the [metadata example][example-metadata] for a quick tutorial.

 **groups**

-Groups are unavailable for [forecast][time-series] tasks.
+Groups are used primarily in cross-validation techniques that need to account for grouped data.
+The `groups` parameter is particularly important in situations where the data is not independent, such as when there are multiple measurements from the same subject or when the data is organized in clusters that should not be split across different folds.

 !!! warning
+    * Groups are unavailable for [forecast][time-series] tasks.
-    A group can only be present in one [data set][data-sets], thus a group present in the training set is not validated upon, and a group present in the test set is not used for training.
-It's highly recommended to use a model's [cross_validate][adaboost-cross_validate] method to validate
-    on all groups and so avoid potential biases.
+    * A group can only be present in one [data set][data-sets], thus a group present in the training set is not validated upon, and a group present in the test set is not used for training.
+It's highly recommended to use a model's [cross_validate][adaboost-cross_validate] method to validate on all groups and so avoid potential biases.

 **sample_weight**

+Sample weights are numerical values assigned to individual data points in a dataset.
+They indicate the relative importance or frequency of each data point.
+Sample weights are used to:

+- Handle imbalanced datasets: In classification problems, certain classes may be underrepresented.
+Sample weights can give more importance to these minority classes during model training.
+- Correct for sampling bias: If the data collected does not represent the population well, weights can adjust the influence of different samples to better reflect the actual distribution.
+- Emphasize certain samples: In cases where some samples are more reliable or significant than others, weights can be used to give more prominence to these samples in the analysis.
+- Aggregation and averaging: When computing statistics, weighted averages can be calculated to account for the varying importance of samples.

 <br>